 Show Them What Traffic Signals Mean

-You never have to think of what a signal means, so you take them for granted.
-Children have no concept of the meanings adults assign to colors and symbols.
+You never have to think of a signal’s meaning, so you take them for granted.
+Children have no concept of the meanings adults assign to colours and symbols.
 Show them those traffic lights and signs.
 Also, explain the symbols on crosswalk lights.
-A blinking sign for “don’t start walking” is different than a solid sign for “don’t walk.”
+A blinking sign for “don’t start walking” differs from a solid sign for “don’t walk.”

 - Even if you catch them making a mistake, be gentle.
 Do your best to stay calm and explain the danger.

 Sometimes street conditions aren’t ideal.
 Although these situations should be avoided as much as possible, they’re still worth learning.
-Too many people don’t know they should walk, so traffic is coming towards them.
+Too many people don’t know they should walk, so traffic is approaching them.
 This way, your child can see and react to dangerous drivers.

 - Teach children to “keep their eyes on cars.”
 They can’t do this when they’re not facing traffic.

-When there’s no sidewalk, everyone must get as far away from the road as possible.
+Everyone must get as far away from the road when there’s no sidewalk.
 You’ve probably encountered those moments where you’re nervous because you don’t feel separated enough from these large vehicles speeding by.
 Children are harder to see than you, so getting off the road is a lifesaver.
 You never know when a car will drift over the line.